Image: lightpoet / stock.adobe.com

 On January 28, 2016, the Alaska Division of Insurance announced that Moda Health’s financial losses and dwindling capital reserves had reached the point where the carrier could no longer sell or renew policies in the individual market in Alaska (Oregon, the only other state where Moda was still operating, came to the same conclusion).

 At that point, there were about 9,800 people in Alaska with individual plans from Moda.
 On February 8, regulators in Alaska and Oregon reached an agreement with Moda that allowed the carrier to resume selling and renewing coverage in the individual markets in both states.
-Part of the agreement was a commitment from Moda to continue to service individual market policy-holders until at least the end of 2016, which they did.
-But Moda’s plans were no longer available after the end of 2016, and Alaska’s exchange—and individual market—has only had plans from Premera ever since.
+Part of the agreement was a commitment from Moda to continue to service individual market policyholders until at least the end of 2016, which they did.
+But Moda’s plans were no longer available after the end of 2016, and Alaska’s exchange—and individual market—only had plans from Premera until the end of 2019.

 But for 2020, Moda rejoined the exchange, providing additional options for residents who purchased their own health insurance in Anchorage, the Kenai Peninsula, and the Mat-Su Borough.
-Delta Dental of California invested $152 million in Moda earlier in 2019, obtaining a 49.5 percent stake in the company.
-While Alaska’s regulators had concerns about Moda’s financial health in 2016 and 2017, they have noted that those concerns are no longer an issue after the infusion of capital in the agreement with Delta Dental of California.
+Delta Dental of California invested $152 million in Moda earlier in 2019, obtaining a 49.5% stake in the company.
+While Alaska’s regulators had concerns about Moda’s financial health in 2016 and 2017, they noted that those concerns were no longer an issue after the infusion of capital in the agreement with Delta Dental of California.

 Although Alaska had the highest health insurance premiums in the country in the first few years of ACA implementation (and that continued to be the case through 2017), their percentage rate increase for 2017 was much lower than the national average, due to the state-based reinsurance program that Alaska implemented in 2016.
 And they had a sharp premium decrease for 2018, due to the success of the reinsurance program.